seberg/numpy/doc/neps/nep-0033-extensible-dtypes.rst

 Issues and Design Considerations
 --------------------------------

-The following section shall list a few issues, and design considerations as an information and basis for future NEPs trying to tackle these.
+The following sections list issues and design considerations.
+These provide the necessary background information and a basis for future NEPs proposing specific technical designs.

 Flexible Datatypes
 ^^^^^^^^^^^^^^^^^^

-Some datatypes are inherently _flexible_.
+Some datatypes are inherently *flexible*.
 Flexible here means the values representable by the datatype depend on the specific instance.
-As an example, ``datetime64[ns]`` can represent partial seconds which ``datetime64[s]`` cannot.
+As an example, ``datetime64[ns]`` can represent partial seconds which ``datetime64[s]`` cannot and ``"S8"`` can represent more strings than ``"S4"``.
-Another example are fixed length strings, or a categorical datatype which needs to define the accepted values.
+Further, a categorical datatype only accepts certain values, which differ for different instances.

 The basic numerical datatypes are naturally represented as non-flexible:
 Float64, Float32, etc. can all be specific dtypes [flexible_floating]_.